fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/AzureActiveDirectory.md

 ### [New-MsolDomain](./New-MsolDomain.md)
-Add a new domain to Microsoft Azure Active Directory.
+Add a domain to Azure Active Directory.

 ### [New-MsolFederatedDomain](./New-MsolFederatedDomain.md)
-Adds a new single sign-on domain (also known as identity-federated domain) to Microsoft Online Services and establishes the relying party trust between the Active Directory Federation Services 2.0 server and Microsoft Online.
+Adds a new single sign-on domain to Microsoft Online Services and establishes the relying party trust.

 ### [New-MsolGroup](./New-MsolGroup.md)
-Adds a new group to the Microsoft Azure Active Directory.
+Adds a new group to the Azure Active Directory.

 ### [New-MsolLicenseOptions](./New-MsolLicenseOptions.md)
-Creates a new License Options object.
+Creates a License Options object.

 ### [New-MsolServicePrincipal](./New-MsolServicePrincipal.md)